 Although Chiang Mai is a city you don’t need to travel far to be out of the city and in the Jungle!
 A fun activity to do near Chiang Mai is to go zip lining and this is a great family activity in Chiang Mai too if you have children!

 I went zip-lining with Flight of the Gibbon which you can book here too and loved it!
 I’ve been on a few zip lines around the world and this was honestly the best!
 It didn’t just have zip lines there were jumps and drops too, it lasted a long time and the staff were so much fun!

 There are also lots more zip lines on offer and some which combine zip lining, hiking and water rafting!

 If you fancy seeing another Buddhist Temple then head to Doi Suthep Temple just 15km away from Chiang Mai.
 It’s an incredibly impressive temple and on a clear day offers views over the City and is easily one of the best things to do in Chiang Mai!

-To help you get there and make the most of a day out of the city you can do tours to Doi Suthep Temple which include a guided tour around the temple plus bike riding, hiking, seeing local villages.
+To help you get there and make the most of a day out of the city you can do tours to Doi Suthep Temple which includes a guided tour around the temple plus bike riding, hiking, and seeing local villages.
 These are some of the tours on offer: